 7. Add the carrots and potatoes to the pan, stir so they are just submerged, then cover and cook for 1 hour more.

 8. When finished, the beef should easily pull apart with a fork.
 If it still feels firm, continue cooking in 20-minute intervals.
-Add 1/4 cup of water if the sauce is thickening too much and catching the base of the pan.
+Add ¼ cup (60 ml) of water if the sauce is thickening too much and catching on the bottom of the pan.

 9. Serve with crusty bread.